IgorBelyi/graphql-spec/spec/Section 4 -- Introspection.md

 - `defaultValue` may return a String encoding (using the GraphQL language) of the default value used by this input value in the condition a value is not provided at runtime.
 If this input value has no default value, returns {null}.
+- `directiveAnnotations` must return the set of exposed directives annotating this input value as a list of `__DirectiveUse`.

 ### The \_\_EnumValue Type